ozzie-lam/rebyte-docs/guide/best-practices/knowledge-based-chatbot.md

 For more details, please check the Knowledge section.

-### Create Agent
+### Create Tool

 To create an agent，choose `retrieval based chatbot with own data` as template.

 <figure><img src="../../builders-guide/use-cases/.gitbook/assets/knowledge-chatbot-1.img" alt=""><figcaption></figcaption></figure>

 In `RETRIEVALS`, choose the `Knowlegde` you created above.
 Click `run TestCases`.
 If there's no problem with the test, you can deploy the agent.
-For more details, please check the Agent section.
+For more details, please check the Tool section.

 ### Create Apps